dominichenkom-web/QA-Portfolio/Jira-Projects.md

 I continuously update and expand this section with new bug reports and testing practice as I continue to improve my QA skills.
 ---

-###**I continuously update and expand this section with new bug reports and testing practice as I continue to improve my QA skills.
-**